1. FORMATION AND ACCEPTANCE

 3.3 Affiliates

-Unless otherwise stated in an Order Form, Customer may allow its Affiliates to use the Solution solely for their own business purposes, provided Customer remains fully responsible for all obligations under this Agreement for such use.
+Unless otherwise stated in an Order Form, Customer may allow its Affiliates to use the Solution solely for Customer’s and its Affiliates’ internal business purposes, provided Customer remains fully responsible for all obligations under this Agreement and for such Affiliate use.

 3.4 No Reliance on Future Functionality

-Customer acknowledges that its purchase is not contingent on delivery of any future functionality or features, except as expressly stated in a signed Order Form.
+Customer acknowledges that its subscription, Order Form or renewal is not contingent on delivery of any future functionality, feature, release, integration, product roadmap item or product generation, except as expressly stated in a signed Order Form.

 4. ORDER FORMS; ORDER OF PRECEDENCE